 The big three for Oklahoma City have shown plenty of flashes on what they could be.
 Tonight, they were locked in all night, and played their best we have seen all season.
 They combined for 76 total points, Anthony with 22 of those points while George put up 20 himself.

 Interestingly enough, the Thunder only shot 32 percent from deep, which is usually not good enough to beat a team like Golden State.
 They made up for this by defending the three well, getting to the free throw line, and crashing the offensive glass.

 37 minutes played by Steven Adams, which is about six or seven minutes more than usual this season.
 Donovan obviously tweaked with the rotations a bit, as hes trying to figure out why Oklahoma City kept blowing early leads.
 Tonight, he ran Adams with the second unit, and it helped the defense immensely.
 I bet this is something we see Billy go with again.

 Josh Huestis made his mark, who was a plus-10 in the plus/minus category in 17 minutes played.
 He led the bench in minutes played tonight, and played especially well defensively.
 He wasn’t much of a presence scoring-wise, but Huestis just seems like a guy who makes the smart play and is reliable enough to do his job when out on the court.

 If you wonder why Andre Roberson plays so much, this number is here for you: Klay Thompson was held to just nine points on three for 12 shooting from the floor.
 Roberson can take credit for that quiet night by Klay, as Andre’s defense was superb all night long.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!